-While Hayley Kiyoko was proudly yelling “20-GAY-TEEN” at the VMAs, indie rock’s newest supergroup plotted their arrival.
-Back on August 10th, Stereogum posted about the existence of boygenius, a group made up of indie rock darlings Lucy Dacus, Julien Baker, and Phoebe Bridgers.
-The day after the VMAS, the group released three fire tracks and lapped up praise from Pitchfork and Vogue.
+Back in August 2018, Stereogum posted about the existence of boygenius.
+You know, the group made up of indie rock darlings Lucy Dacus, Julien Baker, and Phoebe Bridgers.
+The group released three fire tracks and lapped up praise from Pitchfork and Vogue.

-These artists aren’t getting buzz simply because they’re queer: it’s because their music is the best the genre has to offer. boygenius is perhaps the most potent of all.
-Each artist brought a finished song and an unfinished idea to the boygenius session, so the new band has traces of each individual artist’s unique perspective that has gained them fans.
+These artists aren’t getting buzz simply because they’re queer.
+It’s because their music is the best the genre has to offer.
+Each artist in boygenius brought a finished song and an unfinished idea to the boygenius session.
+This means the new band has traces of each individual artist’s unique perspective that has gained them fans.

 Fans of Lucy Dacus will recognize her world-weary vibe on “Bite The Hand.”
 These songs about heartbreak can also be applied to more political struggles.
 “Bite The Hand” is a song that rejects the idea of being grateful for getting a small slice of the (straight) world.
 “Who do you think you are?
 Who do you think I am?” the three singers harmonize, before continuing in a round, “I’ll bite the hand that feeds me.”

 I suspect the women of boygenius didn’t set out to write explicitly queer songs, and probably don’t want to have their music pigeonholed as such.
 Dacus and Bridgers’ identities are a subtext, not a primary talking point, of their work.
 Still, their status as out queer ladies is a beacon to people everywhere looking not just for mainstream representation, but figures in the alternative world as well.